Production Manager Services

 Crew & Vendor Network

-Established relationships with New York crew across all five boroughs — one of the world's deepest talent pools, with IATSE professionals experienced on every scale of production from indie features to Marvel tentpoles.
+Set up relationships with New York crew across all five boroughs — one of the world's deepest talent pools, with IATSE pros skilled on each scale of production from indie features to Marvel tentpoles.

 04.